CataIana/afterstream/README.md

 Command that submits messages from a twitch chat to discord webhook.
 A small script that I'm not really going to bother going with a highly detailed readme for.

 You'll need a webserver to run this, set that port in the systemd service you run the script with, the one I use has been provided.
+I run this behind an nginx reverse proxy, I highly recommend you do too.

 Make sure you install the dependencies in the requirements.txt